DentallApp/back-end/README.md

   - Load plugins from a configuration file (.env) using the library called [CPlugin.Net](https://github.com/MrDave1999/CPlugin.Net).
   - Finds the types that implement the interfaces shared between the host application and the plugins to create instances of those types.
   - Add services to the service collection, register middleware, load SQL files, load the .env file, among other things.
 - **Shared Layer.** It contains common classes and interfaces between many components.
+This layer has [aspects](https://en.wikipedia.org/wiki/Aspect_(computer_programming)) (additional parts) that are not related to the main processes of the application.
   - This layer contains the interfaces that allow communication between the host application and the plugins.
   - This layer does not contain the implementation of a functional requirement.
   - It contains other things such as: